Skip to main content

 This policy supports our KIDS FIRST mission and our commitment to creating a productive and enriching learning atmosphere where students can excel academically and develop essential social skills without the distractions of digital devices.

-A: Information will be distributed to students at the start of the school year, and will be incorporated into the student code of conduct for the 2024/2025 school year.
+• Information will be distributed to students at the start of the school year and will be incorporated into the student code of conduct for the 2024/2025 school year.